Dealer Picks: Dana Stephens, Snyder Diamond Pasadena

 NT: How do you see the industry changing and how does that relate to Native Trails?

 DS: There is so much more technology in the kitchen and bath industry and to partner with that technology, we need a range of kitchen and bath designs.
 Your Zuma farmhouse kitchen sink takes traditional and turns it on its side.
 It has an edgy appeal, you don’t need a country style kitchen for that sink.
 With the slant of the apron front, you can really reach in there and get your work done.
-That Palisades bathroom sink is really nice, I love how you can have the farmhouse style sink in the bathroom.
-I recommend that sink often; it is really beautiful.

 NT: Thank you, Dana.
 We are thrilled to be partnering with Snyder Diamond for the Pasadena Showcase House of Design for the third year in a row.
 Pasadena has a lot of wonderful things in the world of interior design going on, we can’t wait to visit again soon!